Leo40Git/CaveSaveEdit/README.md

 There is only one `main` method, located in `com.leo.cse.frontend.Main`.
 This is an Eclipse project, although I believe IntelliJ can import Eclipse projects natively.
 # How to Use
-Click on "Load profile" in the toolbar to load a profile.
+Click on "File" -> "Load Profile" to load a profile.
 If a Profile.dat file is found in the same directory as the application, it will be loaded automatically on startup.
-Modify the values to your liking, and then click on "Save" in the toolbar to save the new profile.
+Modify the values to your liking, and then click on "File" -> "Save" in the toolbar to save the new profile.
 Yes, it's that simple!
 # MCI
 The MCI system is used for mod support.